openstates/openstates-realtime/README.md

 Where [stage] is the stage to deploy to.
 This can be either dev or prod.

 ## S3 Bucket Lifecyle
-The S3 bucket that the lambda function is triggered by should have a lifecycle policy that deletes the files after 2 days.
+The S3 bucket that the lambda function is uses should have a lifecycle policy that deletes the files after 2 days.
 The CLI command for this is below:
 ```bash
 aws s3api put-lifecycle-configuration --bucket openstates-realtime-bills --lifecycle-configuration '{